sobit/sobit.github.io/_posts/2016-07-08-amazon-software-engineer-interview.md

 interview preparation book completely, so I decided to solve three exercises from each section.
 The whole thought process as well as iterations over solutions were translated onto paper and then compared to the answers at the end of the book. *Black-color pen was used to write solutions, while red-color pen was used to mark errors.
-The idea was to have less red with every following exercise.*
+The idea was to have less red with every following exercise*.

 Another good source I found for practicing coding skills was [LeetCode].
 As a coincidence, a friend of mine decided to brush up on his skills too, so we dedicated two hours of each Thursday evening to work on LeetCode problems together.